fazo96/PongMO/README.md

 ## Preparation
-Clone this repo then in the root folder run `npm install`, then in the `client` folder run `bower init`.
+Clone this repo then in the root folder run `npm install`, then in the `client` folder run `bower install`.
 This makes sure you have all the necessary client and server dependences installed

 Run the app on the server with `node app.js` then point your browser to the